jaroslawjanas/coin-finder/README.md

 ## What Is This Madness?

-This is a cryptographic experiment- or perhaps a cosmic joke - that attempts to find Ethereum private keys with positive balances through pure brute-force random generation.
-The goal?
-To randomly stumble upon someone's wallet by generating private keys, deriving their addresses, and checking if they hold any ETH.
+This is a cryptographic experiment — or perhaps a cosmic joke — that attempts to find Ethereum accounts with positive balances through pure brute-force random generation of **public keys**.
+Every worker samples a random secp256k1 scalar, derives the corresponding public key and address, immediately discards the scalar, and asks an RPC provider whether that address holds any ETH.

-Spoiler alert: you won't find anything.
+Spoiler alert: you still won't find anything.
 But that's exactly the point.

 ## The Real Purpose: Demonstrating Cryptographic Security